Healthy Beef and Broccoli (Paleo & Whole30)

 WHAT KIND OF STEAK DO YOU USE FOR BEEF & BROCCOLI?
 The big thing here is something fairly lean.
 I tend to buy either top sirloin steak or loin tip steak.
 The thinner you slice it, the faster it cooks and the better the dish.
 (Remember it only takes 60-90 seconds per side to cook through!)

 WHY BROCCOLINI?
 CAN I USE REGULAR BROCCOLI?
 I’ve been on a broccolini kick because it’s so tender–even the stems!
 I don’t have any waste, and the flavor is a little bit more mild.
-I’ve also made it with broccoli with great results.
+I’ve also made it with regular broccoli florets with great results.
 Use whatever you can find or what’s on sale!

 A TIP ABOUT USING ARROWROOT VS CORNSTARCH.
 One thing that can make arrowroot a bit trickier to work with is that if you boil something too long with arrowroot in it, it actually loosens back up and thins out again.
 If you’re an absolute beginner cook, you may find cornstarch easier to work with, but if you’re fairly comfortable in the kitchen, it’ll be no problem if you follow the directions.